LGBT+ candidates surf rainbow wave to victory in U.S. elections

 “Their victories represent a leap forward for LGBTQ acceptance and a demand for more of the progress and equality that their very presence demonstrates.”

+Other landmark victories included Mauree Turner, who identifies as non-binary, or as neither male or female, and became Oklahoma’s first Muslim state representative, according to the LGBTQ Victory Fund, which backs LGBT+ candidates.

+Michele Rayner became the first Black openly LGBT+ woman to be elected to Florida’s state legislature, while Shevrin Jones became the state’s first Black LGBT+ state senator.
+Georgia got its first openly LGBT+ state legislator, Kim Jackson.

-A National Election Pool exit poll conducted by Edison Research suggested that LGBT+ voters represent 7% of the 2020 electorate, higher than the estimated 4.5% of the adult population.
+A National Election Pool exit poll conducted by Edison Research indicated that LGBT+ voters represent 7% of the 2020 electorate, higher than the estimated 4.5% of the adult population.

 LGBT+ voters made up 6% of the electorate in the 2018 midterm elections, and 5% in the 2016 presidential elections.